morepath/morepath/doc/developing.rst

 With tox you can test Morepath under different Python environments.

-We have Travis continuous integration installed on Morepath's github repository and it runs the same tox tests after each checkin.
+We have gh-actions continuous integration installed on Morepath's github repository and it runs the same tox tests after each checkin.

 First you should install all Python versions which you want to test.
 The versions which are not installed will be skipped.
-You should at least install Python 3.7 which is required by flake8, coverage and doctests.
+You should at least install Python 3.11 which is required by flake8, coverage and doctests.

 One tool you can use to install multiple versions of Python is pyenv_.